JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - RFX is factored into all RFX Governed Skills (Dexterity, Perception, Stealth, etc...).
 - As combat is conducted in a round-by-round format, the player with the highest RFX gets priority in that round.
-- Character with higher RFX have better RFX Speed, which allows an amount of movement before slower characters within a combat round and increases all Combat Movement Speeds.
+- Character with higher RFX have better RFX Speed, which allows an amount of movement before slower characters within a combat round and increases all Movement Speeds.

 ### Intelligence (INT)